tigerhawkvok/php-userhandler/README.md

 ### Subtrees

 - [otphp](https://github.com/Spomky-Labs/otphp) is a subtree in the `totp/` directory.
 The relevant files are in `totp/lib/OTPHP`.
-The command to update this is `git subtree pull --prefix totp otphp master --squash`
+The command to update this is `git subtree pull --prefix totp otphp master --squash`. **This is currently frozen at 2.x branch, before the class was made wholly abstract**.
 - [base32](https://github.com/ChristianRiesen/base32) is a subtree in the `base32/` directory.
-The relevant files are in `base32/src/Base32/Base32.php`.
+The relevant file is `base32/src/Base32/Base32.php`.
 The command to update this is `git subtree pull --prefix base32 base32 master --squash`
 - [phpqrcode](https://github.com/t0k4rt/phpqrcode) is a subtree in the `qr/` directory.
-The relevant files are in `qr/qrlib.php`.
-The command to update this is `git subtree pull --prefix q master --squash`
+The relevant file is `qr/qrlib.php`.
+The command to update this is `git subtree pull --prefix qr qr master --squash`

-### Submodules

-Submodules have their own dependencies -- see the submodule pages for their included modules.
-These are updated by calling `git pull origin master` in their directories.
+- [twilio-php](https://github.com/twilio/twilio-php) is a subtree in the `twilio/` directory.
+The relevant file is `twilio/Services/Twilio.php`.
+The command to update this is `git subtree pull --prefix twilio twilio master --squash`

-- [php-stronghash](https://github.com/tigerhawkvok/php-stronghash) in the `stronghash/` directory.
+- [php-stronghash](https://github.com/tigerhawkvok/php-stronghash) is a subtree in the `stronghash/` directory.
+The relevant file is `stronghash/php-stronghash.php`.
+The command to update this is `git subtree pull --prefix stronghash php-stronghash master --squash`.
-- [php-multioauth](https://github.com/tigerhawkvok/php-multioauth) in the `oauth/` directory. **This is a work in progress and is not yet fully integrated**.

 ## Server configuration